Dear Chap Nation:

 All course textbooks can be purchased online through our Virtual Bookstore.
+Additionally, some course packets and art kits are available in the Chap Store located on campus in the Student Union Building.
+LCU student accounts may be used to purchase books and course materials.
 Book buy-back will occur for two days on campus at the end of each semester.
-An extended buy-back time is available online also.
+Extended buy back is available online 24/7.
 For further questions, please call the LCU Chap Store at 806.720.7526.

-The purpose of the LCU Career Center is to provide the tools and advising necessary for students and alumni to succeed in their career endeavors.
+The purpose of LCU Career Services is to provide the tools and advising necessary for students and alumni to succeed in their career endeavors.
 Services include career resources, interview and resume preparation, one-on-one advising appointments, career assessment testing, and career development events such as career fairs, etiquette dinners, and workshops.
-The Career Center Office is located in the Cardwell Welcome Center.
-For additional information, go to Career Center.
+The Career Services Office is located in the Cardwell Welcome Center.
+For additional information, go to Career Services.

 The Center for Student Success (CSS) is committed to helping students be successful in the classroom.
 The CSS offers many services including Academic Testing, Disability Services, Tutoring, and Mentoring.
 The CSS is located in the north end of the Ling Center for Academic Achievement (CAA).

-The University Testing Office administers CLEP, ACT, DSST, THEA, and the CAAP test.
-The CAAP test is required for all students.
-Students should take this test by enrolling in UNI 2000 after they complete the LCU core classes and before advancing.
+The University Testing Office administers CLEP, ACT, DSST, THEA, as well as the ETS Proficiency Profile, which is required for all students.
+Students will complete this assessment when they enroll in UNI 2000 after they complete the LCU core classes and before advancing.
 Contact the testing coordinator in Room 116 of the Center for Student Success for information concerning any standardized testing or special departmental credit by examination needs.

 Lubbock Christian University provides reasonable and appropriate accommodations for qualified individuals with disabilities under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
 Students requesting accommodations must be registered in the Disability Services Office to receive services.
-Current proof with appropriate documentation of disability (usually from a licensed professional such as a doctor, school diagnostician, psychologist, etc.) must be made prior to registration.
+Appropriate documentation of disability (usually from a licensed professional such as a doctor, school diagnostician, psychologist, etc.) must be made prior to registration.
 All information is kept confidential.

-After registering for services and after meeting with the Disability Services Coordinator to decide on accommodations, the student will be given a Letter of Accommodations to take to his/her professors for their signatures.
-These signatures will signify receipt of notice that these accommodations have been deemed reasonable and appropriate for that class and must be put into place immediately.
+The Disability Services Coordinator will provide registered students with a Letter of Accommodations, listing the accommodations the student is eligible for based on documentation provided and prior accommodations.
+Students are instructed to take this letter to his/her professors for their signatures.
+These signatures will signify receipt of notice that these accommodations have been deemed reasonable and appropriate for that class and must be put into place within two weeks.
 (Accommodations will not be retroactive.)